 If you are lucky, you get to see these little guys

 Although the weather can never be guaranteed (we advise you to always pack for four seasons in Scotland!) it has been said the east coast of Scotland gets 50% less rain than the west coast!
 With the many beaches on the Fife coast path, you may even get the chance of a wee swim!

 The fife coastal path crosses or passes around 8 golf courses.
 Fife is Scotland’s home of gold with over 40 courses attracting players from all over the world and hosting major tournaments.
 Most famous of all perhaps is the old course St Andrews which the coast path passes right by!
 The Old Course is open to the public, so getting your photo taken on the 18th green (after everyone has stopped playing of course) is not a problem.
 This shows the friendly, open nature of Fife.
 Try doing that at Augusta and see how quickly you are chased away!

+**We are unable to book golf packages as such, but if this is something which interests you please speak to the specialist in this area and we can point you in the right direction.
 If you would like to take a trip on the Fife Coastal Path, don't hesitate to get in touch with one of our destination specialists and they will be more than happy to put together your dream trip.